It’s ski season for the Buzz family! And, in honor of the family-loved activity, I’ve set a winter table in our lodge-theme game room.

 Breckenridge was originally a gold-mining town.
 It’s charming historical district has well-preserved period buildings, along with fabulous restaurants, bars and shops — offering great apres ski activities.

-This winter, we’re heading to a weeklong vacation in Telluride, Colorado with family and friends.
+This winter, we’re heading to a weeklong Terrific Telluride, Colorado Ski Vacation with family and friends.
 I’ll be hitting the slopes and spa LOL!
 Have you ever been?
 Tips to share?

 After setting the scene and constructing the centerpiece, it was time to add tableware for the Downhill Dinner.
 Layered on top of the woodcut chargers are the Pfaltzgraff dinner and skier luncheon plates.

 Flanking the chargers is copper-color, twig flatware I often use to set a winter table; including Moose Toboggan Ride.

 Blue snowflakes, brown deer, and stylized evergreens decorate the rim of the dinner plate and other dishes.